3 reasons why a monthly model is no longer the best fit for your clients

 But is the monthly model still fit for purpose in the age of online accounting and real-time access to cloud-based business intelligence data?

 1. Your clients want instant everything – including their numbers

 The cloud has changed everything, both in business and day-to-day life.
 We’re used to our needs being met instantaneously – whether it’s ordering a pizza from your smartphone, or raising thousands of pounds in funding in a few days.

-Technology is so commonplace that expectations will be high, especially from “I needed it yesterday” clients.
-They want you, and your practice, to deliver exactly what they need the second they pick up the phone to you.
+Clients want you to deliver exactly what they need when they ask for it.
 This has a serious impact on what you have to deliver and how often:

 - Instant advice on their business today and how they are performing against targets